 Angry, impetuous, quiet, pragmatic, but above all else… an older brother.
 At the age of eighteen Robbie Reyes is the sole caretaker of his disabled little brother, Gabe.
 Balancing school, homework, a part-time job at Canelo’s Auto & Body, overall care of his little brother, and a infamous low-key street racing gig, Robbie’s day to day schedule is always hectic and unforgiving.
-It should come to no surprise when a street race competition promises to lighten the stress of Robbie’s responsibilities in the form of fifty thousand dollars to move Gabe to better a neighborhood that Robbie would jump on the challenge.
+It should come as no surprise that when a street race competition promises to lighten the stress of Robbie’s responsibilities in the form of fifty thousand dollars, to move Gabe to a better neighborhood, that Robbie would jump on the challenge.

 As skilled a driver as Robbie Reyes is, he could not have foreseen the intervention of Dr. Zabo’s hired paramilitary cartel.
 Hitting a dead end, Robbie gave himself up.
 With his hands on his head and knees to the ground, Robbie Reyes was mercilessly shot dead nine times before he hit the cement.
 The group confiscated seven duffle bags from the trunk of the “borrowed” Nineteen sixty-nine Dodge Charger carrying valued cargo in the form of Pink pills; a defective DNA manipulating capsule designed to dramatically increase the users strength, size, stamina, appetite, and aggression, created by Dr. Zabo.

 Unbeknownst to anyone, the car is in fact haunted.
 Brought back to life by the Spirit of Eli Morrow, Robbie’s face catches fire, his flesh melts and Robbie Reyes is suddenly transformed into the Hellfire blazing, chain wielding, car riding, leather wearing, supernatural being… the ALL-NEW GHOST RIDER!